RedCarpetUp/Logy/README.md

 <img align="center" src='https://github.com/balrampandey19/Logy/blob/master/logy.jpg' width='500' height='200'/>

-# A Simple clean and powerful Android logger.
+# A Simple clean, and powerful Android logger.

 ##By using logy you can get